Subscribe to get Updates

 Takeaway

 Sexual harassment is not acceptable in any environment or setting.
 Maintaining a workplace free from sexual harassment is a legal obligation.
-And overlocking the offense can cost you low productivity, poor employee morale, and a sexual harassment lawsuit.
+And overlooking the offense can cost you low productivity, poor employee morale, and a sexual harassment lawsuit.

 Previous Post